Mattadin/Shortbit-Arena/TechnicalDocs.md

         Player.list[self.id] = self;
         return self;

 Our Player.list[selfId] is defined in our server-side Player constructor as a culmination of all the properties we handed off in the self.getInitpack.
-Upon getting the init pack, we then push all the paramets of our new Player into an empty object in both the front and back end creating a mirrored Player.list to simplify the passing of information in both our client side and server side.
+Upon getting the init pack, we then push all the parameters of our new Player into an empty object in both the front and back end creating a mirrored Player.list to simplify the passing of information in both our client side and server side.
 When drawing, we first determine which map the player is in (currently either TUNDRA or PALACE)- once we've determined, we simply return when canvas attempts to draw the player on the alternative map.
 This instantiates our users and prevents them from affecting users on a different map, keeping both maps as seperate pseudo lobbies.
 Next we aim to define the x and y of the players by taking the individual's x and y and adjusting relative to the center of the canvas.
 Next we define the size of the images being rendered, for our current image sizes a division factor of 16 provided the sweet spot for visibility to canvas view consumption ratio.
 Finally we draw up the health bar of the characters using a fillRect and use simple algebra to have the bars decrease as the Player.maxHealth stat is decreased (by being hit with Projectiles).

-This process is mirrored by the Projectile properties which similarly has mirrored properties and a Projectile.list on each end, the drawing process is the same but with the same differences of drawing perpetually moving entities that follow the path of our angle as previously defined using atan2 and the relative center of our canvas.
+This process is mimic'd by the Projectile properties which similarly has mirrored properties and a Projectile.list on each end, the drawing process is the same but with the same differences of drawing perpetually moving entities that follow the path of our angle as previously defined using atan2 and the relative center of our canvas.

 ## Update Pack